 Survive a Night in a Haunted House

-The Metro-Detroit area is heralded by many as the Haunted House Capital of the nation.
-Whether Detroit qualifies for the moniker or not, the area certainly knows how to show folk a spooky, scary time.
+The Metro Detroit area is heralded by many as the "Haunted House Capital" of the nation and the region certainly knows how to show folks a spooky time.
 With thousands of visitors to each attraction annually, you can't go wrong with one of these great haunted houses:

 Get Scared at a Haunted Attraction

-Buckle Up for a Haunted Hayride
+Buckle up for a Haunted Hayride

 Take the Kids on a Haunted Camping Trip

 When it comes to getting the most out of your October vacation to Detroit, you might want to spend a night camping and enjoying the autumn weather before the cold winter sets in.
 There are many haunted events planned around this favorite outdoor activity in 2019, including: